Knife styles include:

 I started making knives in 2015 after a friend and fellow knife-maker Andrew Bell, convinced me that I could make a knife for my myself.
 You see, my sister had recently graduated from the Capsicum Culinary Studio in Cape Town and I wanted to give her a special gift to commemorate her achievement.

 She had mentioned to me that most off the shelf / store bought knives dug into her wrist due to their long handles, so I immediately shortened the handle for her.
 She liked quite a curved blade geometry synonymous with German chef knives.
-This blade style really lends itself to for roll cuts.
-She wasn't quite into Japanese knives as I am, so chose a more western style handle shape.
-What followed, has been a really interesting journey for me personally.
+This blade shape really lends itself to roll cuts.
+She wasn't quite into the flatter edges of Japanese knives as I am, so chose a more western style handle shape.

 Today my style is a blend of traditional Japanese and Western chef knives that result in light, nimble and extremely sharp blades that retain enough backbone to stand up to the regular kitchen chores.
-I tend to use stainless or high-carbon steel for the blades and various naturally abundant African hardwoods for handles.
+I'll use either stainless or high-carbon steels for my blades to ensure high hardness and edge retention.
+For the handle material, I'll use synthetic materials for professional kitchen knives or various naturally abundant African hardwoods and stabilised burls are sourced for their beauty, feel and durability.

 I was very fortunate to have joined the North Coast Knife Makers Club when I first started out as a knifemaker.
 The members have been a great resource and inspiration to draw upon from the very beginning and continuing through to today.